Expand all

 Laser therapy (cold or low-level)

-Laser therapy, also called cold laser therapy or low-level laser therapy (LLLT) is considered an experimental treatment and is not covered by WCB.
+Laser therapy, also known as cold laser therapy or low-level laser therapy (LLLT) is the non-invasive application of red or near infrared light to tissues.
+Convincing evidence of clinical efficacy is lacking, and laser therapy is not covered by WCB.
 The decision maker can deny the treatment without a medical consultant review.

 |